rosepark222/keras_deploy/README.md

 # Deployment of a Tensorflow Model to the Google cloud

-Summary: Imagine a kid works on math problems using math equations in her iPad software and she (or he) writes down her answer using Apple Pencil.
-When iPad software recognizes her answer is wrong, it will provide relevant mini problems to help her to learn necessary concepts to solve the original math problem.
-Meanwhile, her misconceptions are analyzed from her math equation answer and appropriate feedback will be generated for her teachers or parents.
-This project is a baby step for this lofty goal.
-An essential technique of this learning platform is called Handwritten Recognition System for Math Equations.
-As of today, a bidirectional RNN has been trained to recognize 53 math strokes (not symbols -- details come below).
-Additional processing is planned to bring this recognition to symbol and equation level for complete math equation recognition.
+Overview of the project: Imagine a learner works on math problems in her iPad software and she writes down her answer in a math equation form using Apple Pencil.
+When education software recognizes an incorrect ansewr, it will provide relevant feedback to her so that she can learn necessary concepts to solve the original problem.
+Meanwhile, her misconceptions are analyzed from her answer and appropriate insights will be generated for relevant stake holders - her teachers or parents.
+This project is an initial step for this goal using the latest machine learning technique.
+An essential technique for this learning ecosystem is Handwritten Recognition System for Math Equations.
+In this project, a bidirectional RNN has been trained to recognize 53 math strokes (not symbols -- details comes below).
+Future developments are planned for complete math equation recognition.

-I think the best way to have the feel for this project is to dabble with the deployment in Google cloud:http://pradoxum001.appspot.com/
+The best way to have the feel for this project is to dabble with the deployment in the Google cloud: http://pradoxum001.appspot.com/

-This screenshot shows the recognition of digits.
-Note that 4 and 5 indicate that they are the first part of strokes of 4 and 5.
+---

+A simple (may be too simple) front end design (predict and clear buttons and a Canvas) was developed using Javascript and HTML, while Python and Flask were used for the back-end framework.
+The following screenshot shows the recognition of digits.
+Note that only first stroke of '4' and '5' were recognized.

 <img width="412" alt="screen shot 2018-11-02 at 4 04 47 am" src="https://user-images.githubusercontent.com/38844805/47862556-a495d480-ddb2-11e8-98f0-0a55746f2dbc.png">

-A simple (may be too simple) front end design (predict and clear buttons and a Canvas) was developed using Javascript and HTML, while Python and Flask were used for the back-end framework.
-The deployment platform for this project is Google cloud and App engine was very easy to set up.
-In the front-end, math typesetting is performed any time a recognition is performed and outputs are displayed.
-The outcome symbols can be either recognized as symbols or other symbols a stroke belongs to.
-For example, C can be recognized as the symbol C or right side of two-stroked x.
-Thus, the recognition output for purportedly C can be either C or X, depending on the features of the stroke (see below).
+Google cloud was chosen as the deployment platform.
+In the front-end, math typesetting was performed any time a recognition is performed by clicking 'predict' button.
+The displayed results are either recognized symbols or symbols the stroke may belong to.
+For example, C can be recognized as the symbol C or x_2_2 of two-stroked x.
+Thus, a recognition result for a seemingly C stroke can be either C or X.

 <img width="312" height="260" alt="screen shot 2018-11-02 at 4 04 47 am" src="https://user-images.githubusercontent.com/38844805/47912120-bfb92080-de54-11e8-8e7c-ff626ac8abd6.png">

-Certain level of misclassification in Machine Learning is inevitable and further processings are required.
-Math equations are often referred as 2D language and spatial relationships among strokes should be considered for the symbol level or equation level recognition.
-Further, the context of an equation in the application (e.g., problem-answer application in a tablet) should provide important information to improve the chance of the correct recognition.
+Further processings are required for recognizing math equations, which are often considered as 2D language.
+Thus, spatial (locational) relationships among strokes need to be modelded for the equation level analysis.

-Exciting future plans for the project are:
+Future plans for the project are:
- 1. Addition of line detection prior to the training --- I believe the line detection is essential because a large set of symbols are composed up of lines.
-Interesting observation is that symbols that are composed up with lines (e.g., + or - or division line) are often separating an entire equation into smaller units.
+ 1. Addition of line detection as a preprocess --- I believe the line detection is essential because a large set of symbols are composed up of line(s).
+Interesting observation is that many symbols that are comprised with lines (e.g., + or - or division line) often divide the entire equation into smaller units, which can be analyzied individually.
  2. Develop insights for the spatial relationship among strokes --- math equations are 2D language.
 Distances and angles matter when we group strokes to form symbols.
- 3. Develop probabilistic model for relating symbols and strokes --- theories are not always correct but many times useful, thus study techniques discovering the sequence of latent categorical variables (e.g., Hidden Markov Model, Viterbi algorithm)
+ 3. Develop probabilistic model for relating symbols and strokes [Muñoz, 2015]--- theories are useful for discovering the sequence of latent categorical variables (e.g., Hidden Markov Model, Viterbi algorithm)
- 4. Improve stroke recognition --- I need more data for this.
-Currently, information for each stroke are heavily unbalanced.
-I can modify this front-end design and  store strokes data from users.
+ 4. Improve stroke recognition --- Need for more data.
+Currently, sample sizes for stroke are heavily unbalanced.

 ## Credit

 I have modified a code from [this](https://youtu.be/f6Bf3gl4hWY) Youtube clip made by Siraj Raval, which was developed to recognize handwritten digit images (MNIST) using [TensorFlow](https://www.tensorflow.org/) and the [Keras](http://keras.io/) Library, wrapped into a Webapp using [Flask](http://flask.pocoo.org/) Micro Framework.

+## Reference

+Muñoz, F. Á. (2015).
+Mathematical Expression Recognition based on Probabilistic Grammars (Doctoral dissertation).

 #### Note
 There are all three github repositories realted to this project--